Androcles and the Lion (play)

 Androcles and the Lion (Shavian: ·𐑨𐑯𐑛𐑮𐑩𐑒𐑤𐑰𐑟 𐑯 𐑞 𐑤𐑲𐑩𐑯) is a 1912 play by Bernard Shaw.
 The play is Shaw's retelling of the tale of Androcles, a slave who is saved by the requiting mercy of a lion.
 In the play, Shaw portrays Androcles as one of many Christians being led to the Colosseum to die but surviving because the lion who was intended to tear him apart recognised him as the man who once extracted an agonising thorn from his paw.

 Background and first production

 Shaw wrote Androcles and the Lion as a counterblast to two plays of which he disapproved: Wilson Barrett's The Sign of the Cross – written in 1895 but still highly popular nearly twenty years later – and J. M. Barrie's Peter Pan.
 Shaw disliked the religious melodrama of the first, and thought the second appealed greatly to adults but bored children to sleep.
-He said he wanted wanted "to show Barrie how a play for children should be handled".
+He said he wanted "to show Barrie how a play for children should be handled".
 He based the plot of his play on a fable written by the Roman writer Aulus Gellius in the second century AD.

 The play, directed by Harley Granville-Barker, opened at the St James's Theatre, London, on 1 September 1913.
 It ran for 66 performances.